jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - Raw data for years 2017, 2016
 - Cleaned data paired with weather 2019-2021 (in the model)

-*Note: The end goal is to conduct analysis on all 22 years, but I wanted to get something up with what I currently have gathered*
+*Note: The end goal is to conduct analysis on all 22 years, but I wanted to get something up with what I currently have gathered.
+I'll certainly have a model finalized this Spring semester, and adding additional data can be an ongoing process as time goes on.*